containers/udica/README.md

     Ncat: SHA-1 fingerprint: 6EEC 102E 6666 5F96 CC4F E5FA A1BE 4A5E 6C76 B6DC
     Ncat: bind to :::80: Permission denied.
 QUITTING.

+## Known issues

+It's not possible to detect capabilities used by container in docker engine, therefore you *have to* use '-c' to specify capabilities for docker container manually.